 |Where we stopped on Fairfield Mountain|

 Accordingly we scampered, slipped, slid, and sloshed down to Alcock Tarn.
 The wind cleared the air but left dramatic gray and black cloud formations roiling about high above us.
-We could see, we thought, all the way to the Irish Sea.
-The fresh smell of damp leaves on the paths all to the to Town End delighted me.
+We could see, we thought, all the way to the Irish Sea (we couldn’t, but it was fun to think so).
+The fresh smell of damp leaves on the paths all the way to Town End delighted me.
 I daydreamed of Sherwood Forest (which someone told me was reduced these days to about ten trees total) as it must once have been, until Nick and Julia called me back to earth by inviting me to tea with them and Bill Howard and Neville Newton.

 They had asked me to let them read some of my sonnets, so I had brought two, the silly one about summer’s heat, and the one about Wordsworth’s grave.
 I didn’t need to be afraid of their reactions after all, they all liked them and read them over and over, and then they asked if I would share any more when I wrote them.
 I didn’t say I had others back in my room.